Red Sox vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has picked up at least one hit in two straight games.
-During his last five outings he is batting .368 with three doubles, a home run, four walks and three RBI.
+- Carroll enters this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .316 with three doubles, a home run, four walks and two RBI.

 Carroll Recent Games